-Information for Undergrads Requesting a Tutor
+Information for Undergrads Requesting to be in a Study Group

-Information for Undergrauate Volunteer Tutors
+Information for Undergrauate Volunteer Study Group Leaders

 Why lead a study group?
 Essentially, leading a study group allows you to experience the best part of being a TA without all the extra responsibilities (ie: grading), and the time commitment is only one hour each week.
 Plus, you get to choose the subjects you enjoy most!
 When you fill out the online sign-up form, you can select courses according to your comfort level and interest.

 Throughout the quarter, you'll work with an individual undergrad or with a small group, depending on the number of requests for a particular course.
 If you would like to sign-up to lead a study group this quarter, please read through the Guidelines for Volunteer Study Group Leaders before submitting the request form on that page.